class Net::IMAP::SequenceSet

 set = Net::IMAP::SequenceSet["1,2,3:7,5,6:10,2048,1024"] set.valid_string #=> "1,2,3:7,5,6:10,2048,1024" set = Net::IMAP::SequenceSet[1, 2, [3..7, 5], 6..10, 2048, 1024] set.valid_string #=> "1:10,55,1024:2048"

-In some cases the order of the string representation is significant, such as the ESORT
+Sometimes the order of the set’s members is significant, such as with the ESORT

 , CONTEXT=SORT